Mantis (Marvel Comics): Fictional character biography

 The fragments arrive on Earth and one version of Mantis rejoins the West Coast Avengers team, with portions of her memories missing.
 (Steve Englehart intended the storyline involving Mantis and her amnesia to be his next major plotline, but editorial problems caused him to quit the series, with the plotline resolved hastily.)
 Mantis discovers, through the temporarily resurrected corpse of the Swordsman, that her psyche had shattered and that she needs to find her counterparts in order to restore her memories.
-She made her way to New York City where she encountered the Fantastic Four as they dealt with the effects of the Inferno storyline.
+She made her way to New York City where she encountered the Fantastic Four as they dealt with the effects of the "Inferno" storyline.
 Kang pursued Mantis, not realizing she had lost her power and hoping to use her to attack the Dreaming Celestial, and in the process the Surfer was summoned to Earth.
 With the aid of the Cotati, Kang was defeated but Mantis realized she must leave her body and join with the Cotati to raise her son.

 Aside from mentions by Silver Surfer, Mantis does not reappear until 1995's controversial Avengers crossover story "The Crossing".
 In "The Crossing", Mantis returns as the villainous bride of Kang the Conqueror with the intention of bringing death to the Avengers; her father Libra (who by now was going by the name "Moonraker" as part of Force Works); and the Cotati alien who had possessed the Swordsman's body and married/impregnated her.
 Her anger at her father (whom she had vivisected) and the Cotati center around their "defilement" of her and that she hates the Avengers for believing their manipulative lies.

 The storyline was controversial, so much so that Kurt Busiek, in Avengers Forever limited series, retconned the Mantis who appeared in the story as being a Space Phantom brainwashed into thinking he was Mantis.

 Eventually, Mantis reappears in the Steve Englehart written Avengers: Celestial Quest limited series.
-She returns to Earth and merges with her remaining fragmented portions of her personality (which we learn represent "freak, mother, prostitute, mystic, and Avenger") after the first four are killed by Thanos (later retroactively declared to be a clone of the real Thanos).
+She returns to Earth and merges with her remaining fragmented portions of her personality after the first four are killed by a clone of Thanos.
 The final Mantis merges with them to become a "complete" Mantis for the first time since her dispersion.
 Thus reformed, she and a group of the Avengers go into space to stop "Thanos" from killing her son, Quoi, who by this time is a rebellious teenager desperate to leave the isolation of the Cotati home-world and travel the stars.
 During the adventure, Mantis flirts with Vision (with the implication that she has sex with him), but ultimately ends the flirting when she realizes that he has feelings for his estranged wife Scarlet Witch, who is jealous of Mantis and Vision's friendship.
 Mantis also appears in the "Avengers Disassembled" storyline, although many occurrences in that storyline are illusions.